-Alarms with a FreeStyle Libre 2 Sensor
+Alarms with a FreeStyle Libre 2 or Libre 2 Plus Sensor

-If you use the App to start a FreeStyle Libre 2 Sensor, you can get Low and High Glucose Alarms from the Sensor if you turn them ON.
+If you use the App to start a FreeStyle Libre 2 or Libre 2 Plus Sensor, you can get Low and High Glucose Alarms from the Sensor if you turn them ON.
 These alarms are turned OFF by default.

-This section explains how to turn on and set alarms, as well as how to use them.
+This section explains how to turn on and set alarms as well as how to use them.
 Please read all the information in this section before setting and using alarms.

-• If you are using a FreeStyle Libre Sensor with the FreeStyle LibreLink app or you started your FreeStyle Libre 2 Sensor with the FreeStyle Libre 2 Reader, you will not receive alarms from the FreeStyle LibreLink app.
+• If you are using a FreeStyle Libre Sensor with the FreeStyle LibreLink app or you started your FreeStyle Libre 2 or Libre 2 Plus Sensor with another device, you will not receive alarms from the FreeStyle LibreLink app.